 In May 2014, the FASB and the International Accounting Standards Board issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
-ASU 2014-09's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-ASU 2014-09 requires companies to exercise more judgment and recognize revenue in accordance with the standard's core principle by applying the following five steps:
+ASU 2014-09's core principal is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
+ASU 2014-09 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
+Additionally, ASU 2014-09 would permit both public and nonpublic organizations to adopt the new revenue standard early, but not before the original public organization effective date (that is, annual periods beginning after December 15, 2016).
+Management is evaluating the impact of ASU 2014-09 on the Company's consolidated financial statements.